ray-project/ray/doc/source/ray-core/ray-generator.rst

 ==============

-`Python generators <https://docs.python.org/3/howto/functional.html#generators>`_ are functions that behave like an iterator, yielding one value per iteration.
+`Python generators <https://docs.python.org/3/howto/functional.html#generators>`_ are functions that behave like iterators, yielding one value per iteration.
 Ray also supports the generators API.

 .. code-block:: diff